Nole19/Ethical_Hacking/README.md

 - Backdoor.
 This backdoor is saves inside of procecess and after reboot saves.
 - Keylogger.
 It sends all info to your mail.
 You should add mail and password in file
 - Network attacks.
 Scanner of networks.
 Arp and dns spoofing.
--Replace and download.
+- Replace and download.
 Replaces inside network files to download.
-Works with backdoor -Valnurability scanner.
+Works with backdoor
+- Valnurability scanner.
 Scans your system for different malware